AdeelK93/collapsibleTree/README.md

 [![Collapsible Tree Gradient](README-example-3.PNG)](https://adeelk93.github.io/collapsibleTree/)

+### Shiny Interaction

 An interactive Shiny demo is also included.
 For example, you could use the collapsibleTree htmlwidget to select a portion of a larger categorical dataset, with your filter being as deep or shallow as you'd prefer.
+You can find a live demo [here](https://adeelk93.shinyapps.io/collapsibletree/), or run the included examples locally.

 ``` r
 # Basic Shiny Interaction